ttbilgin/wiley_book_chapter/book_chapter.md

 #### **3.3.3.
 Cognitive Training in Neurodegenerative Disorders**

 Cognitive decline in conditions like Alzheimer's and mild neurocognitive disorder (MND) also presents opportunities for RL-driven intervention.
 Stasolla & Di Gioia (2023) explored the use of RL agents embedded within VR platforms to dynamically adjust the difficulty of cognitive tasks based on user behavior.
 Their perspective paper proposed tailored cognitive exercises that could enhance performance while improving user satisfaction and reducing caregiver burden.
 Such personalized digital therapies may become increasingly relevant in the early stages of dementia care.

+#### **3.3.4.
+ALS Speech Synthesis and Communication Support**

+Amyotrophic Lateral Sclerosis research has seen significant advances in reinforcement learning applications for speech synthesis and communication support.
+Regondi et al. (2025) published groundbreaking work in Scientific Reports demonstrating HiFi-GAN-based voice synthesis for personalized voice banking in ALS patients.
+Their system addresses progressive speech loss by generating high-quality synthetic voices with exceptional expressive and audio quality, representing direct clinical utility for patient communication support.

+This work is complemented by the VOC-ALS Database established by Dubbioso et al. (2024), which analyzed 1,224 voice signals from 153 participants (51 controls, 102 ALS patients).
+Their F0 standard deviation analysis showed excellent ability to identify ALS and dysarthria severity, providing quantitative biomarkers for disease monitoring that can be integrated with RL-based speech synthesis systems.

+#### **3.3.5.
+EMG Signal Processing for ALS Diagnosis**

+Sengur et al. (2017) conducted pioneering work combining DCGAN for EMG signal processing with reinforcement learning strategies, achieving 96.80% classification accuracy for ALS vs. control classification using EMG signals from 89 ALS patients and 133 controls.
+This represents the first reported use of reinforcement learning in ALS EMG analysis, demonstrating feasibility of synthetic EMG data generation for diagnostic applications.

+Building on this foundation, Hazra and Byun (2021) developed SynSigGAN using bidirectional grid LSTM generators with CNN discriminators for automated biomedical signal generation including EMG, addressing data scarcity issues critical for ALS research given limited patient populations.

 ---